Creeeeger/facePort/README.md

 - Fix permissions XMLs and compatibility matrix.
 - Ensure no conflicting face services remain.
 - Re-sign and flash the updated system.

+## 14. Etc.

+- Inside the build folder are the 2 required components prebuild and signed with the stock aosp keys
+- in the Android15 branch, inside the build folder, the signing tools can be found.